CentroEducacional-CEC/SpaceManBot/README.md

 # SpaceManBot
-This is SpaceManJax's open source Discord Bot.
+This is SpaceManJax's open-source Discord Bot.
 Now on Github!

-This bot runs on Repl.it, a free, online code editor.
-It can do a lot of things so I decided to host my bot here so I didn't have to have my computer on.
+This bot runs on Repl.it, which is a free online code editor.
+It can do a lot of things so I decided to host my bot there so I didn't have to have my computer on.

 In order for most commands to work, you'll need to install these packages